 In my post about Terrone Coffee Pop-Up, I mentioned that I have been baking cakes and biscuits to sell at the café.
-I made my favourite Carrot Cake and Chocolate Chip & Minstrels Cookies, which I blogged about last week.
-I also made Oat and Spelt ‘Digestive’ Biscuits, branded with the Terrone Coffee name!
+I was very proud of these Oat and Spelt Digestive Biscuits branded with the Terrone Coffee name!

 I tried different recipes and found my favourite combination on an Italian food blog, called Fragole a merenda.
 It worked perfectly!